 (a) A fixed supply is Bitcoin’s primary financial incentive.
-If successful, Bitcoin would be the scarcest asset ever existed — much scarcer than even gold and diamond.
+If successful, Bitcoin would be one of the scarcest assets ever existed — much scarcer than gold.
 All else being equal, if people are rational, they should prefer the scarcest asset to store value in, given a number of available assets.

 (b) Mining subsidy is a temporary incentive, but it is essential to the initiation of Bitcoin.
 Bitcoin, as with most networks, had a chicken-and-egg problem: why should the first few people participate in an infant network when there were barely anyone else?
 Relying purely on non-profit-minded volunteers to support the network would be unsustainable.
 Bitcoin solved this problem by giving early adopters higher amounts of rewards, in the form of subsidy.
 If people were rational, and estimated Bitcoin to have any chance of success, then the subsidy should serve as a strong enough incentive to overcome the initial risks and uncertainty associated with Bitcoin mining.
 The subsidy bought Bitcoin time until it is strong enough to protect itself from external attacks.
 This was also the fairest way to distribute bitcoins: by giving them to people who most strongly believed in and contributed to the project when no one else did.
 However, mining subsidy is irrelevant in the long run, past the bootstrapping stage.